Meet our Board of Directors

 As a charity and company limited by guarantee, The Welcoming Association is run by a team of dedicated volunteer board members who come from a wide range of professional backgrounds.

-He began his career as Research and Healthcare Advisor for Bradford NHS and has since gone on to managing projects in a range of community building roles, including disability services, assisted living projects and community development programmes.
+Nick has a BSc Hons in Economics and Politics and an MA and Diploma in Social Work.
+He began his career as Research and Healthcare Advisor for West Berkshire NHS and has since managed projects in a range of community building roles, including disability services, assisted living projects and community development programmes.

-Recently Nick has worked with Edinburgh City council as Equality Manager and Corporate Policy and Strategy Manager.
-He is currently the Head of corporate governance at Edinburgh College.
+He previously worked with Edinburgh City council as Equality Manager and Corporate Policy and Strategy Manager.
 In 2016 he was seconded to the Scottish Government Equality, Rights and the Third Sector Unit.
-Despite his busy professional life, he has also been a committed supporter and volunteer for the Nottingham youth drugs prevention project and the Lothian association of youth clubs.

 Amadu is an award-winning human rights journalist, international development educator, researcher and academic, and storyteller-performer artist.

 Graeme is a Chartered Accountant and member of the Association of Corporate Treasurers.
 He is currently the Director of Financial Planning and Analysis for Edinburgh Airport with particular focus on long-term financial planning and forecasting, financial control and risk.